Beta testing starts in August 2026

 Spaced repetition (SRS)

-Research on the forgetting curve (Hermann Ebbinghaus) proves that information is best retained when reviewed at increasingly longer intervals.
-RevoMemo automates this process with the FSRS-6 algorithm, which outperforms older models in retention prediction.
+Research on the forgetting curve (Hermann Ebbinghaus) shows that information is best retained when it is reviewed at increasingly longer intervals.
+RevoMemo uses FSRS as an open review scheduler whose quality is compared in Open Spaced Repetition benchmarks.

 2